google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 }
 ```

-One advantage of classes is that they let you apply styles to specific elements.
+One advantage of classes is that they let you apply styles to whatever elements you want.
 For example,
 suppose you want to set the background color of *some* `<p>` elements to purple, but not *all* of them.
 You could define the style in a class: